johnolos/rust-workshop/README.md

 Remember that when using channels, one is still bound by the ownership rules of Rust.
 By sending a variable down a channel, you also give up the ownership of it.

 ### Task
-In this task you are going to send some data of the type `GraphEvent` (as defined in `./types.rs`) to the UI-thread.
-You must create a channel of this type, and pass the sender and reciever to `setup_synth()` and the UI-object respectively.
-You must also find out how to create an instance of `GraphEvent`
+In this task you are going to send data to the UI-thread.
+You must create a channel, and pass the sender and reciever to `setup_synth()` and the UI-object respectively.
+Store the data to be sendt to

 For the UI to use the receiver channel, you must pass it as an argument to the UI constructor function, `Ui::new(...)`.
 If you look at this constructor function, you'll see that the `GraphEvent` argument has type signature `Option<Receiver<GraphEvent>>`, which means that you'll have to wrap the channel receiver in an option, like this: `Some(receiver)`.